ArtemisX64/tgui-rs/README.md

 - Rust Stable(1.62)

 ## How to Use
-For the time being, please refer the tests and examples and source code.
+For the time being, please refer the tests, examples and source code.
 I will add docs later.